 Amazon’s Simple Storage Service (S3) may not be a consumer oriented solution for cloud file storage, but that doesn’t make it a less valid contender in the space.
 With S3 Amazon pioneered flexible storage in the infrastructure space and of course it can be controlled and accessed through a dedicated API.

-Other Cloud Storage APIs you might want to consider.
+Other Cloud Storage APIs to consider.

 Did this Top 5 not quite cut it for you?
 Here are some other players worth checking out.